ATALLC/AppliedCategoryTheory/pages/blood-relations.md

 We will look at two relations on T:

-- **RBC compatibility.** Define a relation \preceq on T by: a \preceq b  iff “recipient a can receive red blood cells (RBC) from donor b.”
+- **RBC compatibility.** Define a relation ≼ on T by: a ≼ b  iff “recipient a can receive red blood cells (RBC) from donor b.”

-- **Plasma compatibility.** Define a relation \preceq_pl on T by: a \preceq_pl b  iff “recipient a can receive plasma from donor b.”
+- **Plasma compatibility.** Define a relation ≼_pl on T by: a ≼_pl b  iff “recipient a can receive plasma from donor b.”

 To reason mechanically, model each blood type t by the set of antigens present on its RBC surface:
 Ag(t) ⊆ { A, B, Rh } with